setms/book/docs/requirements/digest.md

 well-organized fashion.
 We should record requirements in a shareable form, rather than using an oral tradition.
 They should also be version-controlled.

+Use templates for consistency.

+Trace requirements back to their origin: use case, system requirement, or business rule.
+Record the stakeholders requesting each requirement.
+Assign a unique ID to each requirement.

+Keep business rules separate from requirements, since their scope is wider.

 ## Validation